-This is a replica of Diego Velázquez's Rokeby Venus that I painted in late 2016 - early 2017 featuring my husband as the model.
+This is a replica of Diego Velázquez's Rokeby Venus that I painted in late 2016 - early 2017 featuring a male model.
 I'm interested in how gender roles are performed, patriarchy and the male gaze, and ways we can stretch our boundaries beyond traditional gender binaries.
 My favorite art forms include a dash of humor and social critique.

 Rokeby Venus, c.
 1647–51.
 122cm x 177cm in the National Gallery, London.
 Photo credit: Wikipedia.